 There are five major types of vacuum cleaners, all serving the same purpose but are slightly different from each other in terms of shape and functionality.
 There are also some convertible vacs too, that are a combination of two or more different types of vacuum cleaners.

 When you are aware of the advantages of each style, you can easily pick the one that’s suitable for your home.
-Following are the main types of vacuum cleaners which can be purchased depending on the desired cleaning requirement.
+Following are the main types of vacuum cleaners that can be purchased depending on the desired cleaning requirement.

 Upright vacuum cleaner